happyvadariya/happy-web-development-course/Assignment/Assignment1.md

 #### Question 20: What are logical and physical tags in HTML?

-* Physical Tags are understand mostly user.
+* Physical Tags are used in HTML to provide actual physical formatting to the text.
-* Logical Tags are understand mostly user & computer (program) both.
+* Logical Tags are used in HTML to display the text according to the logical styles.

 * Physical Tags: `<b>`, `<i>`, `<u>`
 * Logical Tags: `<strong`, `<em>`, `<strike>`